In this article, we’ll take a look at some sustainable and slow fashion clothing brands that men can buy from this year and beyond.

 Ethical and sustainable fashion has become more mainstream.
 Today, 59% of consumers expect retailers to create clothes that are both ethical and sustainable.
 Luckily, this growing demand means that it’s much easier to find stylish, quality clothing that you can feel good about wearing.

-The companies profiled will inspire you with their stories, comfort you with their clothes, and encourage you to make a difference.
+The companies below will inspire you with their stories, comfort you with their clothes, and encourage you to make a difference.